Hyperrcompute/Nodeflare-Docs/docs/terminology/terminology-connection-string.md

 - Treat it like a password - never share publicly
 - Required for both providers and consumers
 - Enables direct device-to-device communication
-- Generated automatically by Hypercompute
+- Generated automatically by Hyperrcompute

 ### Provider Node
-A **provider node** is a device that shares its computing resources (CPU, GPU, memory) with the Hypercompute network to earn cryptocurrency.
+A **provider node** is a device that shares its computing resources (CPU, GPU, memory) with the Hyperrcompute network to earn cryptocurrency.

 **Provider Benefits:**
 - Earn HCC tokens for shared resources